Jonathan R. Cole

-Jonathan R. Cole (born August 27, 1942), is an American sociologist, John Mitchell Mason Professor of the University at Columbia University.
+Jonathan Richard Cole (born August 27, 1942), is an American sociologist, John Mitchell Mason Professor of the University at Columbia University.
 He is best known for his scholarly work developing the sociology of science and his work on science policy.
-From 1989 to 2003 he was Columbia’s chief academic officer – its Provost and Dean of Faculties.
+From 1989 to 2003 he was Columbia's chief academic officer – its Provost and Dean of Faculties.

 Biography

 He was born in New York City attending New York City public schools, including Jamaica High School.
 He received his bachelor's degree from Columbia University in 1964, and has spent his entire academic career at Columbia.
 He received his doctorate from the Department of Sociology in 1969, for a thesis entitled, The Social Structure of Science directed by Robert K. Merton.
-He served successively as the Director of the Center for the Social Sciences from 1979 to 1987, when he became Vice President for Arts and Sciences.
+He served successively as the Director of the Center for the Social Sciences from 1979 to 1987, when he became vice president for Arts and Sciences.
 After two years, he was named Provost of the University and in 1994 became Provost and Dean of Faculties until 2003.